jtorrez/tools/pair_programming_guide.md

 ### Second Driver
 **Assumes you did all steps in Before Starting Work**

-1. Pull your ***partners*** work onto your local machine
+1. Pull your ***partner's*** work onto your local machine
-    * `git pull <partners remote alias> <partners pair branch name>`
+    * `git pull <partner's remote alias> <partner's pair branch name>`
         * Merges your partner's changes onto your *currently checked out branch*
         * git pull is shorthand for two separate commands: `git fetch <alias> <branch>` followed by `git merge`
         * `git fetch` downloads all the commits from the remote repo to your local repo and updates where your remote branch points.
 It doesn't change anything about your local branches.
-Running `git fetch` alone instead of `git pull` gives you flexibility to choose how to incorporate those changes (`git rebase` or other fancy git things) instead of being forced to use `git merge`.
+Running `git fetch` instead of `git pull` gives you flexibility to choose how to incorporate those changes (`git rebase` or other fancy git things) instead of being forced to use `git merge`.
 2. Do work, follow ABC (Always Be Committing)
     * `git status` (check for your modifications)
     * `git add <file you changed>` (repeat for all files)